microsoft/qlib/examples/benchmarks_dynamic/REAMDE.md

 # Introduction

+General problem.
+Quant problem.
-Modeling the dynamic of market is a very important problem in Quant research.
+- Modeling the dynamic of market is a very important problem in Quant research.

+setting:....
+- horizon

+Target .....